ml-jku/cloob/index.md

 ## Experiments <a name="experiments"></a>

 **Methods Compared.**
-We compare CLOOB to CLIP ([Radford et al., 2021][radford:21-paper]).
+The methods CLIP and our new CLOOB are compared ([Radford et al., 2021][radford:21-paper]).
-We used a reimplementation of CLIP from OpenCLIP ([Ilharco et al., 2021][ilharco:21-github]) to obtain results, where results of the OpenAI CLIP were not available.
+We use a reimplementation of CLIP from OpenCLIP ([Ilharco et al., 2021][ilharco:21-github]) to obtain results where results of the OpenAI CLIP were not available.

 **Evaluation.** After pretraining, we evaluate the performance of the methods on seven downstream zero-shot transfer learning tasks with respect to their accuracy.